PhyloSofS-Team/seamoon/README.md

   ```bash
   python -m seamoon precompute-from-pdb --input-files [path-to-pdb-list] --output-dir [output-directory] --emb-model [ProstT5|ESM]
   ```
+This mode allows you to specify a protein 3D structure that may be then used to orient the predicted motions (**--torque-mode**, see below).

 - **From DANCE binaries and alignments** (with ground truth to train the model):
   ```bash
   python -m seamoon precompute-w-gt --prefixes [file-with-prefixes] --bin-dir [binary-dir] --aln-dir [alignment-dir] --output-dir [output-directory] --emb-model [ProstT5|ESM]
   ```

-For practical usage of the predictions to deform a protein structure, you need to specify a structure file.
-To do so, please use **precompute-from-pdb** or **precompute-w-gt**.
+This mode allows you to generate ground-truth data from conformational collections, in addition to the pLM embeddings.

 ### Training